lukaskubanek/OrderedDictionary/README.md

 [license-image]: https://img.shields.io/badge/license-MIT-lightgrey.svg?style=flat-square "License: MIT"
 [license-link]:  LICENSE.md

-This is a lightweight implementation of an ordered dictionary data structure in Swift packed into a µframework.
+**OrderedDictionary** is a lightweight implementation of an ordered dictionary data structure in Swift packed into a µframework.

-`OrderedDictionary` is an immutable generic collection which combines the features of `Dictionary` and `Array`.
-Like `Dictionary` it stores key-value pairs and maps the keys to values.
-Additionally these pairs are sorted by zero-based integer index like in `Array`.
-The `OrderedDictionary` provides similar APIs to the collections from the Swift standard library, allows accessing the content by keys or indexes and sorting.
+The `OrderedDictionary` structure is an immutable generic collection which combines the features of `Dictionary` and `Array` from the Swift standard library.
+Like `Dictionary` it stores key-value pairs and maps each key to a value.
+Like `Array` it stores those pairs sorted and accessible by a zero-based integer index. `OrderedDictionary` provides similar APIs to collections from the standard library.
+This includes accessing contents by keys or indexes, inserting and removing contents, sorting etc.

 Internally `OrderedDictionary` uses a backing store composed of an instance of `Dictionary` for storing the key-value pairs and an instance of `Array` for managing the ordered keys.